gizemerol/VRP-GoogleOR-Python/README.md

  in detail:

 #### Problem definition
-* Each vehicle starts their different depot.
+* Each vehicle starts a different depot.
-* Vehicles don't have to return the depot.
+* Vehicles don't have to return to their initial depot.
 * Each order has different service time.

 #### Objective